 By the middle of this century, around 80% of the world's population will be living in cities.
 The nature of urban development is therefore of central importance for sustainable development as a whole.
 [1 + 2]

 Two goals are paramount here: Decarbonisation [CO2 - emissions stopping] and the recycling economy.
 This requires technological innovation, cooperation, and an innovative policy framework.

 1] For example Copenhagen: Denmark's capital aims to be the world's first climate-neutral [CO2-neutral] city by 2025.

-2] For example Zurich: The population of Switzerland's largest city decided in a referendum to move towards becoming a "2,000-watt society".
-The aim is to gradually reduce energy consumption per capita from 4,200 today to 2,000 watts of continuous power and to produce no more than one tonne of CO2 per person per year.
+2] For example Zurich: The population of Switzerland's largest city decided in a referendum in the year 2008 to move towards becoming a "2,000-watt society".
+The aim is to gradually reduce energy consumption per capita to 2,000 watts of continuous power and to produce no more than one tonne of CO2 per person per year.

 How urgent is it?

 It is very urgent.
 System collapse is a real danger. (...)
 We face tremendous challenges due to rapid population growth, the overuse of resources and associated pollution, the loss of biodiversity, and overall we are experiencing a gradual loss of our basis of existence.

 Ernst Ulrich von Weizsäcker and Anders Wijkman - Come on!
 2017